LETTER FROM THE FOUNDER

 Wild animals, marine life, our beloved dogs and cats… I don’t see their survival and ours as an either/or proposition.
 It’s not a competition.
 If I choose to live near Mountain Lion habitat and I leave my dog outside out at night and he isn’t there in the morning, I don’t expect the Fish & Wildlife Service to come and kill the Mountain Lion.
-Either I am respectful of these apex predators and cautious when living in their habitat—or I can be a victim and cry to the authorities to kill the lion.
+Either I am respectful of these apex predators and cautious when living in their habitat—or I can play the victim and call the authorities to come kill the lion.

 Who cares about an elephant or a polar bear and her cubs?
 Many do, but not enough of us.
-Maybe, I was lucky enough to come close to a bull elephant and experience its power and beauty, a “holy shit” moment, that changed me forever has made all the difference.
+Maybe, I was just lucky enough to come within feet of a bull elephant and experience its immense power and beauty, a “holy shit” moment, that fundamentally changed who I am.
 Maybe, that I, great and brilliant biped that I am, am not the most important thing in the world.
-When we ask “who cares?” and “why bother?” protecting these animals, like Cecil the lion, maybe those questions make us an ignorant and narcissistic species.
+When we ask “who cares?” and “why bother?” protecting these animals.
+Like Cecil the lion, maybe those questions make us an ignorant and narcissistic species.
 Maybe the human belief that we are Masters of the Universe is sadly, not true.
 Can you believe it?
 Sigh… I am still an animal.
 Last I checked, elephants don’t practice genocide like humans do.
-So, who’s the sane one here?
+Who’s the sane one here?

 I don’t believe nature exists for my amusement, nor do I consider it a luxury for the wealthy.
 Go outside and you and IT are connected.
 Always.
 Breathe?
 Drink water much?
 Look at trees, the sky, a river?
 Ever wonder why so many ads use nature and animals to promote their brands?
 Where would Cartier, Dolce & Gabbana, Christian Dior, Red Bull, Puma, Roberto Cavalli, PRADA, Jaguar, Ralph Lauren, Michael Kors or even GEICO and AFLAC be without a leopard, a lizard or a duck?
 Boring and unmemorable.
 Why do sports teams use animals?
 Because these wild beings live in our collective psyche.
 Thousands of years ago, they were Gods.
 These animals are the purest forms of life on the planet and without them we perish.
 You may not believe this, but I do.